Welcome to Our Blog on the Camino Portuguese

 Se Cathedral Lisbon Glass Window.

 After visiting the cathedral we stopped by the Igreja Santo Antonio.
-From the outside this Baroque style church looked almost more like a residence than a religious building, but inside it was very ornate, complete with a gold covered alter.
+From the outside, this Baroque-style church looked almost more like a residence than a religious building, but inside it was very ornate, complete with a gold-covered altar.
 This Roman Catholic church was the birthplace of Saint Anthony, the patron saint of Lisbon.

 Lisbon Portugal Camino de Santiago.